abalone1/Image.slicer/README.md

 - Increases amount of trainingdata by generating different scales and overlappings for images and labels
 - Multi stage interpolation (Nearest Neighbor + Bicubic combined)
 - More than half empty slices will be ignored / It´s possilbe to slice a dismembered Mosaik!
-- Easy to use and
+- Easy to use
+- Status callbacks
 - Easy to organize

 # Example